clangstonhinton/Home_Sales/README.md

 ### Data Description:
  - The dataset contains information for over 33,000 homes sold between 2019-2022.
 The original dataset can be found HERE.
- - The dataset has 11 columns including: id, date, date_built, price, bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, and view (the number of times the home was viewed).
+ - The dataset has 11 columns including: id, date, date_built, price, bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, and view rating.

 ### Approach:
  - Create a Spark Session and read in the CSV file into a dataframe